An American Werewolf in Paris: Plot

 Andy McDermott is a tourist seeing the sights of Paris with his friends Brad and Chris.
 When Serafine Pigot leaps off the Eiffel Tower just before Andy is about to bungee jump, he executes a mid-air rescue.
 She vanishes into the night, leaving Andy intrigued.
-That night, Andy, Chris, and Brad attend Club de la Lune, a nightclub hosted by Serafine's friend Claude.
-Serafine is not present, so Chris volunteers to go back to her house.
+After soon tracking her down and meeting her, Andy talks Serafine into going on a date with him.
+Andy and his friends are also introduced to Serafine's friend Claude, who invites them to his underground nightclub, Club de la Lune.
+That night at the club, Serafine is not present, so Chris volunteers to go back to her house.
 He frees her from a cell in the basement and is locked in it.
 He escapes after finding a legless werewolf confined to a bed.
 The club's owner, Claude, is actually the leader of a werewolf society that uses the club as a way to lure in people to be killed.
 Serafine arrives, tells Andy to run away, and transforms into a werewolf.
 The club owners transform into werewolves as well and butcher all the guests, including Brad.

 The next day, Andy wakes up at Serafine's house.
 She tells him he is transforming into a werewolf.
 This revelation is interrupted by the ghost of Serafine's mother Alex Price.
 Andy jumps out the window in panic and runs away.
 Chris tries to get his attention, but Claude kidnaps him.
 Brad's ghost appears to Andy and explains his werewolf condition.
 For Andy to become normal again, he must eat the heart of the werewolf that bit him, and for Brad's ghost to be at rest, the werewolf that killed him must be killed.
 After developing an appetite for raw meat, Andy hooks up with American tourist Amy Finch at a cemetery.
 He transforms and kills her and a cop who tailed him, suspecting Andy was involved in the Club de la Lune massacre.
 Andy is arrested but escapes.
 He begins to see Amy's ghost, who tries to find ways to get him killed.